 “I’ll go with you,” volunteered Papio.

 “Hold it, guys.
 I see someone coming over,” alerted Duquel.
-“Over there, in the direction of the guard tower.”
+“Over there, in the direction of the guard tower and small pier.”

 “Yeah,” said Castel excitedly.
 “That’s our promised bottle girl.”

 “Talking about Lil’ Abner.
 That ain’t Daisy Mae, but sure is a reasonable facsimile,” mumbled Galan.
-“Look at those gazungas.
-And that butt.”
+“A good pair of gazungas.
+And tight butt.”

 “Shut up, you low-down dirty grunt,” scolded Thibo.

 Galan gave Thibodeaux a Bronx Cheer.
-To Duquel, Galan surely like acted like a New York City street kid.
-Playing stickball or dodging fire hydrant blasts on a scorching summer day.
-Sniping at every one with trick words.
+To Duquel, Galan acted like a New York City street kid even in battle.
+A mindset of goofing off, playing stickball, or dodging fire hydrant blasts on a scorching summer day.
+Sniping at everyone with trick words.

-“Looks more like a Lolita to me,” said Jaramillo his small eyes squinting in the sun.
-Well, let’s say more a Suzie Wong.
+“Looks more like a Lolita to me,” said Jaramillo, his small, Amerindian eyes squinting in the sun.
+Well, let’s say more of a Suzie Wong.

 Jaramillo scowled.
-“See, I’m a psychic after all.”
+“See, I’m a psychic.
+Hello Susy.”

 Everyone remained silent.
 Duquel smiled gallantly.
 Xuxu noticed and kissed him lightly on the cheek.